PHP Cookies with Best Example

 Create Cookies With PHP

-To set cookies in PHP projects, we use the setcookie() method which specifies a cookie to be transmitted alongside the other HTTP headers.
+To set cookies in PHP projects, we use the setcookie() method that specifies a cookie to be transmitted alongside the other HTTP headers.

 Similar to other headers, cookies must be delivered before any script output (this is a protocol restriction).
 In return, this strategy permits a website to distinguish between new and returning visitors.